hyperledger/aries-rfcs/concepts/0420-rich-schemas-common/README.md

 Please see [0250: Rich Schema Objects](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0250-rich-schemas)
 for use cases and high-level description of why Rich Schemas are needed.

-This HIPE serves as a low-level design of common parts between all Rich Schema objects, and can help developers to properly implement Rich Schema transactions on the Ledger and the corresponding client API.
+This RFC serves as a low-level design of common parts between all Rich Schema objects, and can help developers to properly implement Rich Schema transactions on the Ledger and the corresponding client API.

 ## Tutorial: General Principles